-The Bank is required to identify incipient stress in accounts by creating a sub asset category named Special Mention Accounts (SMA).
+The Bank identifies incipient stress in accounts by creating a sub asset category named Special Mention Accounts (SMA).
 It is considered as a corrective action plan to arrest slippages of standard assets to NPA status.
 Accordingly, the Bank is identifying three sub categories, under SMA as below: